Turks in Germany report heckling of Erdogan supporters - ExBulletin

 “You often receive insults, you are called a terrorist and many other things,” she said.

-There are around 1.5 million registered Turkish voters living in Germany, the largest diaspora taking part in Turkey’s most crucial election in decades.
+There are around 1.5 million registered Turkish voters living in Germany, the largest diaspora taking part in Trkiye’s most crucial election in decades.

 They have been voting since April 27, with polling stations due to close Tuesday evening.

-Around one in two voters in Germany turned out in the last election in 2018, and support for Erdogan was stronger then in Europe’s biggest economy than in Turkey itself.
+Around one in two voters in Germany turned out in the last election in 2018, and support for Erdogan was stronger in Europe’s biggest economy then than in Trikiye itself.

-With polls showing Erdogan, 69, locked in a close battle with secular rival Kemal Kilicdaroglu and his powerful six-party alliance that span Turkey’s cultural and political divide, the pressure is on for every vote.
+With polls showing Erdogan, 69, locked in a close battle with his secular rival Kemal Kilicdaroglu and his powerful six-party alliance spanning Trkiye’s cultural and political divide, the pressure is on for every vote.

 Erdogan’s supporters pressured the Turks in Germany “with methods that are not acceptable”, according to Herbert Reul, interior minister of the state of North Rhine-Westphalia.